PatrickvanEwijk/UpperboundApproachesDuality/README.md

  - Longstaff, F. A., & Schwartz, E. S. (2001).
 Valuing american options by simulation: A simple least-squares approach.
 The review of financial studies, 14 (1), 113–147.

- ## Additional python scripts
- 1. txt_to_pickle.py: Convert raw data from .txt format to list format which is stored in a pickle file.
- 2. pickletotable.py: For a specified pickle file (or txt file, which uses txt_to_pickle.py to convert to pickle), print the table corresponding to a raw data file.
- 3. creatinfiguresfromrawdata.py: File to create figures corresponding to raw data files, and saving these in .pdf format.
- 4. utils.py: General file, containing column names for printed tables, function for setting seeds, function for saving figures in a certain resolution, smoothening the somewhat ill defined names of the approaches in the raw data files.
- 5. modelRrobust2MS.py & modelRrobust2fBM.py: Object Oriented Programming classes for the approaches.
-Respectively for the Bermudan Max Call with multiple exercise rights and stopping a frational Brownian motion.